 A good place to start your tour is in front of the Elmore County Health Department on US Highway 231.
-An Alabama Historical Association marker (See AHA on the map) has been erected to recount the story of the Wetumpka Impact Crater.
-The location of the marker is approximately halfway between Bald Knob (Sign [#]2) and the rocks from the crater in the Coosa River (Sign [#]7)
+An Alabama Historical Association marker (See AHA on the map, p2) has been erected to recount the story of the Wetumpka Impact Crater.
+The location of the marker is approximately halfway between Bald Knob (Sign #2) and the rocks from the crater in the Coosa River (Sign #7).
+(WICC)

-Text printed on the sign: "The ridges here are the remnants of a six-mile diameter circular feature created some 85 million years ago by an estimated 1,000-foot diameter asteroid.
+Text printed on the sign:

+"The ridges here are the remnants of a six-mile diameter circular feature created some 85 million years ago by an estimated 1,000-foot diameter asteroid.
 The area at the time of impact was a shallow sea.
 The ridges consist of a variety of metamorphic rocks and surround a central area comprised of large jumbled blocks of younger geologic strata.
 Drilling in the central area of the crater recovered fragments of rocks showing characteristic mineral alteration only associated with impact structures.
 The structure, although known for more than a century, was first identified as an impact crater in the 1970s."

-Location with respect to the whole of the impact crater: As shown on the map at the outset of this guidebook (see point marked AHA), this location is on the western rim of Wetumpka impact crater.
-Rocks exposed in an old quarry on the opposite side of U.S. Highway 231 are the same crater-rim metamorphic rocks, which are tilted toward the west, as seen at Viewpoints #1 and #7.
-Adjacent to this marker, on the north side of E-S Boundary Street where it joins U.S. Highway 231, you can see deeply weathered craterrim metamorphic rocks with layers that are inclined toward the river (to the west).
+As shown on the map at the outset of this guidebook (see point marked AHA), this location is on the western rim of Wetumpka impact crater.
+Rocks exposed in an old quarry on the opposite side of U.S. Highway 231 are the same craterrim metamorphic rocks, which are tilted toward the west, as seen at Viewpoints #1 and #7.
+Adjacent to this marker, on the north side of E-S Boundary Street where it joins U.S. Highway 231, you can see deeply weathered crater rim metamorphic rocks with layers that are inclined toward the river (to the west).

-Scientific research conducted at or near this site: This area was studied and mapped by Thornton L. (Tony) Neathery and other geologists from the Geological Survey of Alabama during the period June 1969 to January 1970.
+This area was studied and mapped by Thornton L. (Tony) Neathery and other geologists from the Geological Survey of Alabama during the period June 1969 to January 1970.
 They obtained samples of metamorphic crater-rim rocks from the old quarry across the highway from this marker and used them to check for microscopic evidence of meteorite impact, but they were not successful in finding this evidence.